robenkleene/veep.vim/README.md

 ### `:Shmake[!]`

-Run the builtin `:make` command using the arguments as `makeprg`.
-This populates the quickfix list with the lines with errors using `errorformat`.
+Run the builtin `:make` command using the arguments as `'makeprg'`.
+This populates the quickfix list with the lines with errors using `'errorformat'`.
 With a bang (`!`), it doesn't automatically jump to the first match.

 #### Example